ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

   {{% mefig "handwriting/sig2" "300" /%}}
 </div>

 A number of aspects of Emily's handwriting are quite distinctive—such as uppercase E's, M's, W's, C's, T's and F's as well as lowercase p's are often written with similar idiosyncracies.
 Note for example, the following entry in M. E. Mills sales journals, a close examination of which will reveal is entirely written by Emily.
 Notice how even though she is writing the same word on the same day, from one entry to the next, how she writes her uppercase T can vary in one of two ways, each quite distinctive in itself.
-It can either swoop down from the top and finish with a flourishing loop in front of it, or can be two strokes of the pen, one down, and the cross rises and falls, the opposite of the cross in the other T. Notice that on James Caveney's entry, we get the flourishing T, but the capital F afterward on the same line item shows the mushroom cap shape characteristic of her other T:
+It can either swoop down from the top and finish with a flourishing loop behind it, or can be two strokes of the pen, one down, and the cross rises and falls, the opposite of the cross in the other T. Notice that on James Caveney's entry, we get the flourishing T, but the capital F afterward on the same line item shows the mushroom cap shape characteristic of her other style of writing T:

 {{% mefig "me-mills/1909-03-26-sales-journal" "700" /%}}

 Her E's C's L's and J's tend to have big loops.
 Her lowercase p's practically pierce the line above it.
 And of course, her T's and F's have those distinctive crosses.
 Her handwriting is easily recognizable, and when others (most likely Ellen Gould) make entries in the Mill's store journals, it sticks out.

-And another glimpse into Emily's personal life at this time:
+Here we glimpse further into Emily's personal life at this time:

 {{% mefig "mills-emily-arthurs-home-magazine" "300" /%}}